What Causes Acne? 7 Common Causes Explained by a Dermatologist

 How to Prevent Acne

-• Follow a consistent, dermatologist-recommended skincare routine
+• Follow a consistent, dermatologist-recommended skincare routine.

-• Use proven acne-fighting ingredients such as salicylic acid and niacinamide
+• Use proven acne-fighting ingredients such as salicylic acid and niacinamide.

-• Moisturise daily with a lightweight, non-comedogenic formula
+• Moisturise daily with a lightweight, non-comedogenic formula.

-• Avoid picking or squeezing pimples
+• Avoid picking or squeezing pimples.

-• Get adequate sleep and manage stress where possible
+• Get adequate sleep and manage stress where possible.

-When Should You See a Dermatologist?
+When to See a Dermatologist

 Book a consultation if:

-• Your acne is painful or severe
+• Your acne is painful or severe.

-• Breakouts are leaving scars or dark marks
+• Breakouts are leaving scars or dark marks.

-• Over-the-counter products are not working after 8 weeks
+• Over-the-counter products are not working after 8 weeks.

-• You suspect a hormonal cause such as PCOS
+• You suspect a hormonal cause such as PCOS.

 Frequently Asked Questions